DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 exInstaller
 =============

-.. note:: After downloading the latest version of the installer from the release page for your operating system and installing the software, you will have the opportunity to select either CommandStation-EX or BaseStation-Classic.
+.. note:: Clicking on the link below will automatically find the correct version for your Computer and Operating system (Windows, Mac, Linux, ect.) and download it.
+After unzipping the files to a folder on your computer and running the "exInstaller" program, you will have the opportunity to select either CommandStation-EX or BaseStation-Classic.
 The installer will let you select options, such as your Arduino type and motor shield type, then automatically compile the firmware and upload it to your Arduino or compatible board.
+For instructions, read the `Getting Started Section<../get-started/installer.html`_.
+If you have an issue with the web page getting you the correct version, click on the "Latest DCC++ EX Official Release" button in the next section to manually download the correct version.

 .. raw:: html